Our facilities help researchers in the Faculty to carry out ground-breaking work in biological, medical and health sciences.

 Set in and around The University of Manchester’s Oxford Road campus and close to local hospitals, our core facilities form the focal point of the University's biomedical corridor.

-All of our research facilities are staffed by skilled experimental officers and technicians, providing an efficient and effective means of both delivering key technologies and generating a skills repository, which is essential in maintaining our international competitiveness.
+All of our research facilities are staffed by skilled experimental officers and technicians.
+They provide an efficient and effective means of both delivering key technologies and generating a skills repository, which is essential in maintaining our international competitiveness.

 Many of our facilities are set within the Michael Smith Building, the AV Hill Building and the Core Technology Facility, which are all physically linked, inspiring communication and collaboration.